brndnmtthws/brndn-io/content/posts/taking-pleasure-in-others-success/index.md

 "speak-last" >}}) is key).
 It's a nuanced dance, not a simple checklist.

-The beautiful thing about giving love is its accessibility.
-It's available to offer anywhere, anytime.
-It doesn't necessitate grand gestures or constant declarations.
-Often, the simplest starting point is choosing _not_ to hate.
+Giving love is usually pretty ordinary.
+It doesn't need grand gestures or constant declarations.
+A lot of the time it starts with choosing _not_ to hate.

 Hate is love's corrosive opposite.
 We often dispense negativity freely while struggling to express warmth or appreciation.
-Choosing love, empathy, and celebration over cynicism and criticism is the harder, but ultimately more rewarding, path.
+In daily life that mostly means trying not to feed the cynicism, and being quicker to show warmth than contempt.
 Instead of getting consumed by distant figures or online dramas we can't control, perhaps the best use of our energy is to cultivate love and positivity in our immediate surroundings–within our communities, families, and friendships, [contributing positively]({{< ref "contributing-positively" >}}) where we can.
 Focusing locally fosters a sense of empowerment and connection,